ZhuangLab/storm-analysis/storm_analysis/voronoi/README.txt

 This will create 3 output files:

-molecule_srt_list.bin - A molecule list file with the molecules cluster stored in the "lk" field.
+molecule_srt_list.bin - A molecule list file with the molecules cluster id stored in the "lk" field.

 molecule_srt_size_list.bin - Same as above, but in addition the cluster size is stored in the "a" field and the cluster id field is also stored in the "fr" field.